Tomires/thesis-masters/design.md

 | Analyze data | This task includes looking at plots from different view points and discovering further information by consulting the legend. |
 | Collaborate | Collaboration can be divided into two distinct areas - synchronous and asynchronous.
 If the user we are collaborating with is available for real-time collaboration, we can invite them to a persistent virtual space and communicate using voice and physical gestures that map onto our virtual avatars.
 Alternatively, we are able to send them a copy of our dataset, which they can analyze at their leisure. |

+## Scenarios

+Let us specify three scenarios that highlight certain use cases.

+### Loading a dataset from a local file

+Frank opens up the application, logs in and proceeds to add a new dataset representing population growth in the last century.
+He locates a CSV file on his computer and answers a series of simple questions.
+After the application finishes loading the dataset, he promptly checks whether the data has been correctly loaded and attribute types correctly assigned.
+He notices that several attributes have been mistyped as numerical instead of locational and that several attribute labels are ambiguous.
+He proceeds to fix these issues and puts on a virtual reality headset.

+Inside VR, Frank selects the dataset he had just uploaded and creates a globe plot.
+He assigns locational attributes onto compatible features of the plot and specifies a numerical attribute as value.
+As Frank rotates the globe, he observes several hotspots around the world - eastern portions of China catch his eye.
+He moves the globe closer towards him and continues to explore.

+### Creating an integration

+Quinn has recently finished work on her new army of internet-connected drones.
+She is using Python to periodically gather measurements of temperature, humidity, wind direction and wind speed.
+Every day at a set time, the drones travel along a pre-programmed path and log measurements at certain locations.
+These measurements are then dumped into a file, which is stored in the drone's internal memory.
+Quinn, wanting to utilize the full capabilities of her drone, decides to add an integration to her Python script.
+She opens up our application, logs into her account and adds the file containing her last measurements as a new dataset.
+She then turns on a feature called *version history*, that enables her to upload multiple versions of the same dataset.

+Quinn proceeds to look up the API key specific to the dataset she had just added along with instructions on how to set up the Python integration.
+After installing the integration from Python's package manager, she replaces the bit of code that saves measured data as a file with a snippet that she found.
+The next day after her drones return from their travels, Quinn notices that a new version of data has been added to her dataset.
+She puts on her VR headset, creates a map plot and assigns attributes from her dataset onto its features.
+Quinn then changes between the two versions and can see that today's measurements indicate higher humidity in certain areas as well as a change in wind direction.

+### Collaborating with another user

+Quinn wants to share her findings with her fellow employee, Bob.
+While in VR, she opens her friends list and notices that Bob is online.
+She invites him to join her in VR.
+Bob gets a notification and puts on his VR headset.
+He accepts the invitation and after waiting several seconds for Quinn's data to load, appears in a shared virtual space beside Quinn's virtual avatar.
+Quinn then briefs Bob about the current meteorological situation using the application's voice communication functionality.
+She points to the area of interest and both agree that the situation is unusual.
+Bob requests a personal copy of the dataset and Quinn is happy to oblige.
+She takes off her VR headset and sends the dataset to Bob who then receives a prompt to accept the share request.

 ## Feature selection

+**REVISE**

 We have selected a number of features to implement for our first prototype, which was made in the space of 4 months (one academic semester).
 These include the ability to load comma-delimited CSV files into the environment, ability to update existing datasets by either overwriting the existing copy or appending a new copy (*versioning*), letting the user perform basic editing operations such as renaming dataset attributes, setting their data type and missing value setting and a basic dataset sharing feature.

-The user should also be able to create scatter plots, position them freely around the virtual environment, adjust their rotation and scale, specify bounds for each spatial axis (*slicing*), assign dataset attributes onto spatial axes and non-spatial features such as color and size and view basic dataset metadata and statistics of attributes contained within said dataset.
+The user should also be able to create various types of plots, position them freely around the virtual environment, adjust their rotation and scale, specify bounds for each spatial axis (*slicing*), assign dataset attributes onto spatial axes and non-spatial features such as color and size and view basic dataset metadata and statistics of attributes contained within said dataset.

 Lastly, there should be integration support for popular programming languages that allows programmers to create or update datasets from their programming environment of choice.
 Since we cannot cater to all, we should provide the ability for outside developers to build their own integrations for other programming languages or environments.

+### Plot types

+**XX**

 ## Component design

+**EXPAND**

 We have decided to divide our environment into three distinct components - plugins, Manager and Navigator. *Plugins* are API integrations written for different programming languages that allow the user to create a new dataset or update an existing one. *Manager* enables the user to view and edit all of their datasets and also facilitates uploading files from a local computer. *Navigator* allows the user to interact with their data in virtual reality.
 The following visualization pipeline shows the distribution of tasks among our components.